cea-hpc/mpc/src/MPC_Lowcomm/MPC_Lowcomm.md

 Such tags are defined in `lcp_types.h`.
 These tags are registered in the adequate protocol file (C.F. `lcp_tag.c`, `lcp_rndv.c`) using `LCP_DEFINE_AM`.
-This macro require a callback symbol which prototype is defined in `lcr_defs.h` as `lcr_am_callback`.
+This macro requires a callback symbol which prototype is defined in `lcr_defs.h` as `lcr_am_callback`.
 The specified callback is always called on request receive.
 However it is not called back if it has been called once.